-22CYC02CHEMISTRY LAB (BIOTECH)
+CHEMISTRY LAB (Biotech)

-Instruction: 3P Hours per Week
+Instruction: 3 Hours per Week

-Duration of SEE: 3 Hours
+Duration of Semester End Examination: 3 Hours

-SEE 50 Marks
+Semester End Examination: 50 Marks

-CIE 50 Marks
+Continuous Internal Evaluation: 50 Marks

 Credits: 1.5

-1. To impart fundamental knowledge in handling the equipment / glassware and chemicals in chemistry laboratory.
-2. To provide the knowledge in both qualitative and quantitative chemical analysis 3.
-The student should be conversant with the principles of volumetric analysis 4.
-To apply various instrumental methods to analyse the chemical compounds and to improve understanding of theoretical concepts.
-5. To interpret the theoretical concepts in the preparation of new materials like drugs and polymers.
+1. Impart fundamental knowledge in handling the equipment/glassware and chemicals in chemistry laboratory.
+2. Provide the knowledge in both qualitative and quantitative chemical analysis 3.
+Get familiarized with the principles of volumetric analysis 4.
+Understand & use the various instrumental methods to analyse the chemical compounds 5.
+Interpret the theoretical concepts in the preparation of new materials like drugs and polymers.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: At the end of the course student will be able to:

 1. Identify the basic chemical methods to analyse the substances quantitatively & qualitatively.
 2. Estimate the amount of chemical substances by volumetric analysis.
-3. Determine the rate constants of reactions from concentration of reactants/ products as a function of time.
+3. Determine the rate constants of reactions from concentration of reactants / products as a function of time.
 4. Calculate the concentration and amount of various substances using instrumental techniques.
 5. Develop the basic drug molecules and polymeric compounds.

-PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12 PSO 1 PSO 2
+PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PSO 1 PSO 2

 CO

-CO1 3 2 2 2 2 2 2 2
+CO 1 3 2 2 2 2 2 2

-CO2 3 2 1 2 2 2 2 2
+CO 2 3 2 1 2 2 2 2

-CO3 3 2 3 2 2 2 2 2
+CO 3 3 2 3 2 2 2 2

-CO4 3 2 2 2 2 2 2 2
+CO 4 3 2 2 2 2 2 2

-CO5 3 2 3 2 2 2 2 2
+CO 5 3 2 3 2 2 2 2